haka-security/haka/doc/ref/vbuffer.rst

         :return str: Computed value.
         :rtype str: string

-        Read the sub buffer and convert it to a string.
+        Read the sub-buffer and convert it to a string.

     .. haka:method:: vbuffer_sub:setstring(value)

         :param value: New value.
         :paramtype value: string

-        Replace the sub buffer by the given string.
-If the string is larger or smaller than the current value, the buffer will be extended or shrinked to hold the new value.
+        Replace the sub-buffer by the given string.

+        .. note:: If the string is larger or smaller than the current value, the buffer will be extended or shrinked to hold the new value.

     .. haka:method:: vbuffer_sub:setfixedstring(value)

         :param value: New value.
         :paramtype value: string

-        Replace, in-place, the sub buffer by the given string.
+        Replace, in-place, the sub-buffer by the given string.
 The size of the buffer will not change.

 Iterator